Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 ### Validating configuration file

 The CI Integrations tool provides functionality to validate the configuration files to ensure that all fields of the configuration file are correct.
-In order to do that, use the `validate` command of the CI Integrations tool.
+To do that, use the `validate` command of the CI Integrations tool.
 Consider the following example that demonstrates how to use the `validate` command:

 ``` bash
 ci_integrations validate --config-file="path/to/config_file.yaml"